 The apprenticeship model represents a forward-thinking approach to nursing education and workforce development.
-While it necessitates initial financial investment, the long-term benefits-ranging from reduced turnover costs and decreased recruitment expenditures to The Apprenticeship Advantage: Building a Sustainable Future Nursing Workforce | March 2025 improved retention and workforce stability-demonstrate its viability as a cost-effective solution.
+While it necessitates initial financial investment, the long-term benefits-ranging from reduced turnover costs and decreased recruitment expenditures to improved retention and workforce stability-demonstrate its viability as a cost-effective solution.
 By integrating apprenticeship programs into their workforce strategies, healthcare organizations can enhance financial sustainability while simultaneously improving patient care outcomes and strengthening their nursing workforce.